thunkable/docs-thunkable-com/ios/troubleshooting.md

 * You uploaded an icon that has the same name as an existing asset that you have uploaded

+Custom icon not showing

+* We recommend uploading an icon asset that is at least 200 px by 200 px

 ---

 ### `Publish`